 One more tip is to also learn to take note the common authors appearing in these papers.
 They are the “experts” or “gurus” in the field, so they know what is important.
 So it is good to also look up their website, their publication list, and see if anything matches your work.

-Another point about reading papers is to first start with the venues that you gonna submit.
-In this way, you will understand the "culture" of that community, what they know and they do not.
+Another point about reading papers is to first start with top-tier venues (e.g., NIPS, ICML, ACL).
+In this way, you will learn from the best, as well as the "culture" of that community, what they know and they do not.
 Knowing your audience is perhaps one most important step for your successful publication.